 West Nile Virus

 Virtually unknown in the U.S. prior to 1999, the West Nile virus is now prevalent throughout the U.S. and Canada.
-While the majority of human infections result in mild to no symptoms, more severe forms of the disease can result in long term neuropathological effects and even fatalities.
+While many times human infections result in mild to no symptoms, more severe forms of the disease can result in long term neuropathological effects and even fatalities.
 In mild cases flu-like symptoms are common.
 However, persistent encephalitis, meningitis, and polio-like symptoms are seen in more severe cases.
 Even mild cases can induce “long” complications with delayed symptoms after the initial infection has cleared.

-Unlike many human viral diseases, West Nile causes both disease and death in animals as well.
+Unlike many human viral diseases, West Nile causes disease and death in animals as well.
 A well-validated animal model of human West Nile disease has been developed and we have conducted several studies using various formulations of Hawaii Biotech’s West Nile vaccine in this model.
 The results have shown that the vaccine provided 100% protection (all animals survived and remained healthy), while 50-75% of the control animals (animals not given vaccine) died or were sick.
 We maintain an IND on our recombinant subunit vaccine and have completed Phase 1 human clinical studies.
 This WNV vaccine was well tolerated at all doses tested and induced strong neutralizing antibody titers in these Phase 1 studies.
-We are currently working with The Access to Advanced Health Institute (AAHI) to produce clinical materials to evaluate a new vaccine formulation with the SLA-LSQ adjuvant.
+We are currently working with The Access to Advanced Health Institute (AAHI) to produce clinical materials to evaluate a new vaccine formulation with AAHI's SLA-LSQ adjuvant.

 Coronavirus